e271828e/Flight.jl/docs/notes/design/framework_spec.md

   exposures: GC pauses and OS scheduling — the pacer's debt absorption is the mitigation.)

-Consequence, recorded because it collapses an API axis: interactive and batch simulation stop being different execution modes.
-A batch run is the same loop with empty staging and no snapshot readers; a replayed interactive session is the same loop with staging fed from a recording (§12.3, §12.12).
+Consequence, recorded because it collapses an API axis: interactive and unattended simulation stop being different execution modes.
+An unattended run is the same loop with empty staging and no snapshot readers; a replayed interactive session is the same loop with staging fed from a recording (§12.3, §12.12).